CenterForSpatialResearch/methods-in-spatial-research-fa2021/assignments/assignment01.md

 Find two digital spatial datasets about a place (that is **not** New York City) that are related to a topic that interests you and have some relevance to one another.
 Create a single map which uses these two datasets together to make an argument that was likely not intended by the original creator(s) of either dataset.

-Write a pithy 2 sentence summary of your map's intended argument (think of this as something like gallery text accompanying a work of art).
+Write a pithy 2 sentence summary of your map's intended argument (think of this as something like gallery text that might accompany a work of art).

 ### Requirements and considerations

 - The place you select must be somewhere that you have lived and/or spent a significant enough amount of time to know something about lived experience there.

+- Investigate the origins of your two datasets.
+Some starting points to cover (at a minimum): who made the data? what is/was the intended use(s) the data? when was the data made? how was it made?

+- Craft an argument through the juxtaposition, overlay, or presentation of the two datasets together in a map.
+This argument should try to in some way alter, stretch, or subvert the originally intended use of one or both datasets.

+- Research the appropriate projected coordinate reference system to use for your chosen place, reproject your data and map canvas accordingly (see tutorial 2)

+- Consider the role that the title and other map elements can play in assisting you in making your argument clear

 - I suggest working with vector datasets for this assignment (but not required).
 When looking for vector geospatial data you should be looking for one of these file types:
   - shapefile
   - geojson
   - KML/KMZ
   - a csv with latitude and longitude coordinates (review tutorial 2 for how to open something like this)
-- if you plan to use raster data you should be looking for something with a '.tif' format or that is called a 'geoTIFF' or 'geoJPG'
+- If you plan to use raster data you should be looking for something with a '.tif' format or that is called a 'geoTIFF' or 'geoJPG'

-- Investigate the origins of your two datasets.
-Some starting points to cover (at a minimum): who made the data? what is/was the intended use(s) the data? when was the data made? how was it made?

-- Craft an argument through the juxtaposition, overlay, or presentation of the two datasets together in a map -- this argument should be new, and likely not the originally intended use of either dataset.

-- Research the appropriate projected coordinate reference system to use for your chosen place, reproject your data and map canvas accordingly (see tutorial 2)

-- Consider the role that the title and other map elements can play in assisting you in making your argument clear

 ### Format